cgoIT/contao-robots-txt-bundle/README.md

 You can use everything that can be loaded via PHPs `file_get_contents`.

 The content of this global robots.txt file is then merged to your installation.
-So you still have the option to add stuff specific for one contao installation/root page.
+So you still have the option to add stuff specific for one contao installation.

 ## Install